-In the hot and humid coastal towns, you will see tourists relaxing at the beach bars in flip flops, tank tops, and shorts, or even bathing suits from their day on the beach.
+In the hot and humid coastal towns, tourists relax at the beach bars in flip-flops, tank tops, shorts, or even bathing suits from their day on Costa Rica's beautiful beaches.

-San Jose and most of the Central Valley get a lot colder at night, so you will want to put on more clothes.
+San Jose and most of the Central Valley get colder at night, so you will want to wear more clothes.

-To fit in with the locals in any town, you will want to dress a lot sharper with a nice top or dress, nice jeans or a skirt, and shoes or high heels.
+To fit in with the party scene in any town, you'll want to dress sharper with a nice top or dress, jeans or a skirt, and shoes or high heels.